-Files of all types will display the Basic Information section, showing the Basic Metadata, and the File Relationships section, although some fields are not shown for some file types.
-TOA5 files also show Information From The File and Columns sections.
+Files of all types will display the Basic Information section, showing the Basic Information, Access Control and the File Relationships sections, although some fields are not shown for some file types.
+TOA5 files and image files containing Exif data also show a Information From The File section, and TOA5 files have a further Columns section.